cloud-gov/cg-site/content/docs/ops/maintenance-list.md

-Use the [AWS Console](http://docs.aws.amazon.com/govcloud-us/latest/UserGuide/govcloud-console.html) to [review API activity history](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-console.html) for the following events:
+Use the [AWS Console](http://docs.aws.amazon.com/govcloud-us/latest/UserGuide/govcloud-console.html) to [review API activity history](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/view-cloudtrail-events-console.html)

-- AuthorizeSecurityGroupEgress
-- AuthorizeSecurityGroupIngress
-- ConsoleLogin
-- CreatePolicy
-- CreateSecurityGroup
+All events in the following `EventNames` should be attributed to Terraform.
 - DeleteTrail
+- UpdateTrail
 - ModifyVpcAttribute
 - PutUserPolicy
 - PutRolePolicy
 - RevokeSecurityGroupEgress
 - RevokeSecurityGroupIngress
+- AuthorizeSecurityGroupEgress
+- AuthorizeSecurityGroupIngress
+- CreatePolicy 94
+- CreateSecurityGroup 8

-- UpdateTrail
+- ConsoleLogin

-If you observe any non-Terraform activity, discuss the event(s) with the indicated [cloud.gov operator(s)](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit) and if necessary follow the
+If you observe any non-Terraform activity, discuss the event(s) with the indicated [cloud.gov operator(s)](https://docs.google.com/spreadsheets/d/1mW3tphZ98ExmMxLHPogSpTq8DzYr5Oh8_SHnOTvjRWM/edit) Terraform runs on instances that use instance profile roles, so authorized events will include:
+* a user name like `i-17deadbeef1234567`
+* a source IP address with AWS.
+* an AWS access key starting with `ASIA`

-[Security Incident Response Guide]({{< relref "docs/ops/security-ir.md" >}}).
+If you're unable to ascertain an event was authorized, follow the [Security Incident Response Guide]({{< relref "docs/ops/security-ir.md" >}}).

 ## Review vulnerability and compliance reports